Skip to Content

 # .env OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=http://localhost:4318/v1/traces

-For Google Cloud Trace, use the --otel_to_cloud flag with adk web or configure the GCP OTLP endpoint.
+For Google Cloud Trace, deploy with zil deploy --trace or configure the GCP OTLP endpoint.

 CLI flags